The The Seven Wonders of the Philippines are:

 The Province of Batanes is the northernmost, and smallest province in the Philippines.
 It is located almost halfway between is island of Luzon and Taiwan.
 The culture of the Ivatan people is unique in the Philippines.
 Crime in Batanes is almost unknown as many police officials have complained of nothing to do with zero crimes reported and no one in the jails.

 Mall of Asia

 It may be surprising to some, but one of the largest malls in the world is in Manila.
-The SM Mall of Asia is third largest mall in the world in terms of gross leaseable area, surpassed only by two malls in China (neither of which is anywhere near capacity).
+The SM Mall of Asia is the third largest mall in the world in terms of gross leasable area, surpassed only by two malls in China (neither of which is anywhere near capacity).
 The Mall of Asia consists of four separate buildings connected by open air walkways.
 It is 50% larger than the Mall of America and 10% larger than the West Edmonton Mall.
-It addition to the standard mall fare, it also is host to an Olympic sized ice skating rink.
+It addition to the standard mall fare, it also is host to Olympic-sized ice skating rink.